CNES/aviso-fes/docs/source/api.rst

    Enum class for tidal prediction engines.

-   .. autoattribute:: DOODSON
+   .. attribute:: DOODSON

       Uses Darwin notation with Schureman's nodal corrections.
 This is the classical approach developed for FES tidal atlases.

-   .. autoattribute:: DARWIN
+   .. attribute:: DARWIN

       Uses Doodson number classification with group modulations.
 Developed by Dr. Richard Ray at NASA Goddard Space Flight Center, this engine is